Charles Barkley: Legacy

-During his 16-year NBA career, Barkley was regarded as one of the most controversial, outspoken and dominating players in the history of basketball.
+During his 16-year NBA career, Barkley was regarded as one of the most controversial, outspoken, and dominating players in the history of basketball.
 His impact on the sport went beyond his rebounding titles, assists, scoring and physical play.
 His confrontational mannerisms often led to technical fouls and fines on the court, and his larger than life persona sometimes gave rise to national controversy off of it, such as when he was featured in ads that rejected pro athletes as role models and declared, "I am not a role model."
 Although his words often led to controversy, according to Barkley his mouth was never the cause because it always spoke the truth.
-He stated, "I don't create controversies.
+He said, "I don't create controversies.
 They're there long before I open my mouth.
 I just bring them to your attention."

 Besides his on-court fights with other players, he has exhibited confrontational behavior off-court.
 He was arrested for breaking a man's nose during a fight after a game with the Milwaukee Bucks and also for throwing a man through a plate-glass window in Orlando, after being struck with a glass of ice.
 Barkley continues to be popular with the fans and media.